tomwayson/create-arcgis-app/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+### `yarn run deploy`

+Deploy the built application to https://surge.sh/.
+You will need to update this script in package.json to point to your own surge domain.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deploying to surge](https://facebook.github.io/create-react-app/docs/deployment#surge-https-surgesh) for more information.

 ### `yarn run eject`